 If any error occurs repeatedly or if an error cannot be corrected, contact your dealer.
+If the radio displays an error message, write it down and provide it to your dealer when reporting the problem.

 Radio with CD (Up Level)